-There was such a force behind this push that Pay-TV subscription, for US customers, took a backseat.
-The diversity of choices and cross-platform compatibility offered by players such as Netflix and Amazon Prime threatens the limited bounds of TV-channels that demand users be on their couch.
+There was such a force behind this push that Pay-TV subscriptions, for US customers took a backseat.
+The diversity of choices and cross-platform compatibility offered by players such as Netflix and Amazon Prime threatens the limited bounds of TV channels that the user demands.

 It pays to ask the question, how forthcoming are the viewers in subscribing to digital media entertainment and paying for so many streaming apps?

-One way to buck these emerging trends in entertainment and media industry would be to reorganize the content and offer multiple formats such as music, movies, TV shows, etc., aggregated on a single platform.
+One way to buck these emerging technology trends in media and entertainment industry would be to reorganize the content and offer multiple formats such as music, movies, TV shows, etc., aggregated on a single platform.